Diogomadeira97/Dietpi-NAS/README.md

 • Offsite backups at least every month.

-• Different passwords for each variable in [Contribution guidelines for this project](Conf/default/default-variables.sh).
+• Different passwords for each variable in [default-variables.sh](Conf/default/default-variables.sh).

 ## Installation: